mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Fixed a bug that caused rebinned data to override non-binned data.
 - Fixed an issue where switching to simultaneous fit mode was occasionally throwing an exception.
 - Fixed an issue where loading additional data in simultaneous fit mode was throwing an exception.
+- Fixed a bug in that caused mantid to crash when plotting window in muon analysis gui was resized to the minimum.

 Elemental Analysis
 ##################